CharlesHahn/Courses-Notes/molecular_simulation.md

 - NUmber of bond stretch parameters goes up as N^2 where N is the number of atom types...
 - assignment of parameters from experimental data or from hign level QM calculations

+#### torsional strain is a periodic function of tihedral angle

+<++>

+#### simulation with MM force fields

+Monte Carlo (MC) and Molecular Dynamics (MD)

+how wo find she lowest point on the PES ?
+- at absolute zero a system in thermal equilibrium state must in the global minimum.
+- increase the efficiency of searching for the global minimum is an active area of research.

+some commom search strategies
+- systematically search all coordinates
+- dynamics + "quench"
+- simulated annealing
+- evolutionary/genetic algorithm
+    + allow the good geometries to survive and share properties, but bad ones to die